More mutant hardcore from Nova Scotia. Urgent, fierce, raw, primitive, fast, killer.

 Malaysia's Black Konflik have been cranking out crucial cassettes for well over a decade, and their standard of quality (both in content and presentation) has only gotten better.
 Enter this reissue from Japan's THE LAST SURVIVORS.
 With a discography of a whopping three EPs over their 15 years of activity, it's easy for a band like this to slip between the cracks....until you fukkn listen to this shit.
 Relentless high energy punk music with a fierce snarl and tracks for days, I have a hard time thinking of a modern band with a catalog this flawless.
 Not once ounce of filler found in these scant nine bangers....fists clenched, throat raw, volume maximum, pogo one notch higher.

 17 August 2017

 The '90s were a weird time, man.
-Bands like HUMAN existed by the thousands, underground and DIY (out of necessity) they cranked out stadium ready hard rock cut on the teeth of their idols...and then the quietly went back to their garages, then likely walked into the house and started families only to dust off their battle axes for the occasional cover set at the sports bar in the strip mall.
+Bands like HUMAN existed by the thousands, underground and DIY (out of necessity), they cranked out stadium ready hard rock cut on the teeth of their idols...and then they quietly went back to their garages, walked into the house (literally and figuratively) and started families, destined to only to dust off their battle axes for the occasional cover set at the sports bar in the strip mall.
 But the thing is...there are some gems in those files of faded self released cassettes filling Salvation Army 50¢ bins.
 I'm not saying Pleasanton, California's HUMAN are one of those gems, but there's an alternate version of 1994 in which they are opening for METALLICA on the ReLoad tour, vocalist ready to step into Layne Staley's shoes at the drop of a plunger...just in case.
 I'm guessing if these guys had avoided the introspection and just concentrated on thrashing then this tape would be a legit banger, but....like I said, the '90s were a weird time, man.

 16 August 2017